GBouffard/rock-paper-scissors/README.md

 - I also tested accessibility using Pa11y
 - The React code is gearing towards re-usability.
 - Travis CI is being us as continuous integration tool; insuring that the build is passing.
+- I also added a hidden feature behind a cookie.

 What I learnt:
 ----